Charlotte-91/genshin-card-generator/README.md

 ## To do:

-- Fix login button not centering when multiplayer is selected
-- Fix twitter button style
 - Add field validation on form for AR, UID
-- Positioning and size of text
 - Max length for text fields
 - Redirect to homepage when page is refreshed (for card page)
 - Add hashtags to Twitter share button